-Rules with existentially quantified variables in the head-which we call generating rules-may cause chase to generate new individuals, and cycles involving generating rules may lead to non-termination; moreover, determining whether chase terminates on a set of rules is undecidable.
-Chase, however, has been used to identify decidable classes of existential rules, and this has been done in two ways.
-In the first approach, rules are restricted such that their (possibly infinite) universal models can be represented using finitary means; this includes rules with universal models of bounded treewidth (Baget et al. 2011) and guarded rules (Calì et al. 2010).
-In the second approach, rules are checked using an acyclicity condition that is sufficient (but not necessary) to prove chase termination; roughly speaking, acyclicity conditions analyse information flow between the rules to ensure that no cyclic applications of generating rules are possible.
-Weak acyclicity (WA) (Fagin et al. 2005) was one of the first notions, and it was extended to safety (SF) (Meier, Schmidt, and Lausen 2009), stratification (ST) (Deutsch, Nash, and Remmel 2008), acyclicity of a graph of rule dependencies (aGRD) (Baget, Mugnier, and Thomazo 2011) joint acyclicity (JA) (Krötzsch and Rudolph 2011), and super-weak acyclicity (SWA) (Marnette 2009).
+Rules with existentially quantified variables in the head so-called generating rules-require the introduction of fresh individuals, and cyclic applications of generating rules may lead to non-termination; moreover, determining whether chase terminates on a set of rules and facts is undecidable.
+However, several decidable classes of existential rules have been identified, and the existing proposals can be classified into two main groups.
+In the first group, rules are restricted such that their (possibly infinite) universal models can be represented using finitary means.
+This group includes rules with universal models of bounded treewidth (Baget et al. 2011), guarded rules (Calì et al. 2010), and 'sticky' rules (Calì, Gottlob, and Pieris 2011).
+In the second group, one uses a sufficient (but not necessary) acyclicity condition that ensures chase termination.
+Roughly speaking, acyclicity conditions analyse information flow between the rules to ensure that no cyclic applications of generating rules are possible.
+Weak acyclicity (WA) (Fagin et al. 2005) was one of the first such notions, and it was extended to safety (SF) (Meier, Schmidt, and Lausen 2009), stratification (ST) (Deutsch, Nash, and Remmel 2008), acyclicity of a graph of rule dependencies (aGRD) (Baget, Mugnier, and Thomazo 2011), joint acyclicity (JA) (Krötzsch and Rudolph 2011), and super-weak acyclicity (SWA) (Marnette 2009).

 Acyclicity conditions are relevant for at least two reasons.
-First, unlike guarded rules, they do not restrict the shape of the structures that the rules can axiomatise; rather, they ensure that the rules can axiomatise only finite structures.
-Second, they ensure that the chase result can be stored and manipulated as if it were a database.
-This is important in data exchange, where the goal is to materialise the resulting database.
+First, unlike guarded rules, acyclic rules can axiomatise structures of arbitrary shapes, as long as these structures are bounded in size.
+Second, the chase result for acyclic rules can be stored and manipulated as if it were a database.
+This is important in data exchange, where the goal is to materialise the transformed database.

-In this paper, we show that acyclicity is also relevant for description logics (DLs), the KR formalisms underpinning the OWL 2 ontology language (Cuenca Grau et al. 2008).
-CQ answering is a key reasoning service in many DL applications, which has been studied for many DLs (Calvanese et al. 2007; Krötzsch, Rudolph, and Hitzler 2007b; Glimm et al. 2008; Ortiz, Calvanese, and Eiter 2008; Lutz, Toman, and Wolter 2009; Pérez-Urbina, Motik, and Horrocks 2010; Rudolph and Glimm 2010; Kontchakov et al. 2011).
+In this paper, we argue that acyclicity is also relevant for description logics (DLs), the KR formalisms underpinning the OWL 2 DL ontology language (Cuenca Grau et al. 2008).
+CQ answering over DL ontologies is a key reasoning service in many DL applications, and the problem was studied for numerous different DLs (Calvanese et al. 2007; Krötzsch, Rudolph, and Hitzler 2007; Glimm et al. 2008; Ortiz, Calvanese, and Eiter 2008; Lutz, Toman, and Wolter 2009; Pérez-Urbina, Motik, and Horrocks 2010; Rudolph and Glimm 2010; Kontchakov et al. 2011).